liangrj2014/ISPD24_contest/index.md

         CGELLGRID Y 0 DO 2 STEP 50;

 }
-\Cref{fig:GR_sol} (a) illustrates the GCell definition along with the methodology for defining GCell coordinates.
+Figure 1 (a) illustrates the GCell definition along with the methodology for defining GCell coordinates.

 The output will be the GCell-based routing solution file.
-Here is an illustrative example of a global routing solution for a net (as depicted in \Cref{fig:GR_sol} (b)):
+Here is an illustrative example of a global routing solution for a net (as depicted in Figure 1 (b)):

 Net0